The Language Rights Blog

 With the Golden Jubilee of the Tulu Film Industry in 2021 (the first Tulu film came out in 1971), the demands to recognise Tulu (one of the five Pancha Dravida language) as an official language under the Eighth Schedule of the Indian Constitution resurfaced on social media and garnered heavy Read more…

-By The Language Rights Blog, 2 years2 years ago
+By The Language Rights Blog, 4 years4 months ago

 Explainer